ividal/TransferLearning/README.md

 1. Make sure you have wget installed: `sudo apt-get install wget`.
 2. Make sure you create a new virtual environment (instructions below).
 3. Install the dependencies with the `requirements.txt` in this repo.
+This includes the latest Tensorflow.
-4. Notice for this workshop we will not need a GPU (all images are small and all trainings light).
+ **We will be using features released on the latest version (1.12).**
-5. There are two sides for this workshop:
+4. There are two sides for this workshop:
     1. Using the current code as-is and understanding its effects (which will serve as an intro).
     2. Getting our hands dirty, re-implementing the code.
 We will start from branch `ẁorkshop_init`.

-Python 3.5+ should work (tested with 3.5 & 3.6).
+Python 3.5+ should work.
 Instructions to create a Python3 based environment are given below.

 (If, instead of this, you are used to and prefer using docker, go right ahead!
 [Please choose one based on v1.12 from here.](https://hub.docker.com/r/tensorflow/tensorflow/)))